MillironX/docker-BioJulia/README.md

 Most of the [BioJulia] ecosystem made available as a single ready-made [Docker] image.
 Built on top of my [JuliaPro image].

+Note: the version of the image refers to the latest version of BioSequences that will resolve in the Pkg environment.

 ## Usage

 The image is hosted on [Docker Hub], [Quay], and the [GitHub Container